simple2d/deps/README.md

 ## Building libraries

-Run `bash build.sh` to build SDL2 static libraries and frameworks for iOS and tvOS.
+Run `make` to build SDL2 static libraries and frameworks for iOS and tvOS.